vlitzke/kitchenflies/DNAseq/5_readGroups/README.md

 Read groups are identified in the SAM/BAM file by a number of tags which help differentiate samples and several technical features that are associated with artifacts.
 Using this information, we can mitigate the effects of those artifacts during the duplicate marking and base recalibration steps.

-To see read group information for a BAM file, use the following command: `samtools view -H sample.bam | grep '^@RG'`

 ```
 picard AddOrReplaceReadGroups \
 INPUT=./PATH/TO/4_dedup/sampleName_library-dedup.bam \